Modern messaging: Running your own XMPP server

 - 3478/5349: STUN+TURN/STUNS+TURNS service

-, used for MQTT, is also mentioned in the ejabberd docs, but we do not use this in our setup.
+Port 1883, used for MQTT, is also mentioned in the ejabberd docs, but we do not use this in our setup.
 So this port stays closed.

 Depending how you installed ejabberd the config file is either at /etc/ejabberd/conf/ejabberd.yml

-or /opt/ejabberd/conf/ejabberd.yml
+or /opt/ejabberd/conf/ejabberd.yml.

 General configuration